“What makes the desert beautiful,’ said the little prince, ‘is that somewhere it hides a well…”

 Valle de Marte or Mars Valley

-Very often the Mars Valley is referred as Valle de la Muerte or Valley of the Death.
+Very often the Mars Valley is referred to as Valle de la Muerte or Valley of the Death.
 It is only across the road from Moon Valley but is very different.
-There are no white salt deposit and the main color of the sand is not golden but red.
+There is no white salt deposit and the main color of the sand is not golden but red.

 Even the driest place on Earth could be full of life.
 We arrived in Valle de Marte at the end of the rainy season.
-The little rain the place received in last few months was sufficient for all the sleeping seeds.
-The place was spotted with beautiful miniature flowers, just few millimeters, with succulent dry leaves.
+The little rain the place received in the last few months was sufficient for all the sleeping seeds.
+The place was spotted with beautiful miniature flowers, just a few millimetres, with succulent dry leaves.
 You even can see small plant bugs on them.

 Ojos de la Salar (Eyes of the Salt flat)

 They are two circular lagoons in the middle of Salar de Atacama set very close to each other.
 From above, they look like sad blue eyes.
 From the ground, they are a perfect spot for pictures.